mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 encouraged to continue to experiment with the format and agenda of fully online meetings, using this document as a baseline.

-Hybrid meetings (meaning meetings that have higher remote participation than onsite participation) are out of scope.
+Hybrid meetings (meaning meetings that have large remote participation but also onsite participation) are out of scope.
 However, some of the experience gained from fully online meetings might also provide input for decisions regarding the organization of hybrid meetings.

+## Requirements Language

+{::boilerplate bcp14-tagged}

 # Some History